 To summarize, we have discussed the importance of Kafka and how to use it to its optimal efficiency.
 If you’re looking to enhance the scalability, fault-tolerance, and other features for an optimized Kafka Replication, this is a combination that you must implement.
 If you’re comfortable with manually configuring the Kafka Replication, you can follow the above-mentioned steps for Kafka Replication.VISIT OUR WEBSITE TO EXPLORE HEVO

 Hevo Data, a No-code Data Pipeline, helps you transfer data from a source of your choice in a fully automated and secure manner without having to write the code repeatedly.
-Hevo, with its strong integration with 100+ sources & BI tools, allows you to not only export & load data but also transform & enrich your data & make it analysis-ready in a jiff.
+Hevo, with its strong integration with 100+ sources & BI tools, such as Kafka allows you to not only export & load data but also transform & enrich your data & make it analysis-ready in a jiff.

 Want to take Hevo for a spin?